afarooqui98/gem5_GUI/docs/user_guide.md

 ### 1.1 README

 This user guide covers setup, installation, and usage of the gem5 GUI.
-The purpose of this guide is to provide users with a high-level understanding of the features and components of the GUI, answer any questions about its operation, and highlight any differences between the configuration scripts and simulation via the GUI.
+The purpose of this guide is to provide users with a high-level understanding of the features and components of the GUI, answer any questions about its operation, and highlight differences between the configuring architectural simulations via scripts and via the gem5 GUI.

 ### 1.2 Audience

-This user guide is meant for both existing gem5 users looking to develop simulations using the GUI and new users who are unfamiliar with how gem5 works.
+This user guide is meant for both existing gem5 users looking to develop simulations using the GUI [[Bobby] Do you really want to frame this as en entry point for beginners?
+I feel that's a bit out-of-scope.
+I'd make this more broad, something like "This user guide is intended for those who wish to carry out architectural simulations using gem5's GUI interface, as opposed to the use of configuration scripts"] and new users who are unfamiliar with how gem5 works].
 For new users, highlighted terms and sections will indicate background information necessary for understanding the proper usage of the GUI.
 Experienced users can skip these sections.

 ### 1.3 Contact Us

+[[Bobby] Very brave of you... are you sure? :)]

 - Ahmed Farooqui